yaoli/arctic-capgen-vid/README.md

 #####Bonus
 In the paper, we never mentioned the use of uni-directional/bi-directional LSTMs to encode video representations.
 There has been some work related to it in several other recent papers.
 So we provide codes for a more sophicated encoder as well.

 If you have any questions, drop us email at li.yao@umontreal.ca.
-Happy coding!